Cl4sm/CSE576_Project/submission/README.md

 The output of sklearn is fed into the fairseq preprocessor, which learns the programming language vocabulary using the custom libclang based tokenizer we developed (we work with codebases that primarily use the C programming language).
 The preprocessor output is used to train a basic transformer model using the above mentioned values for the hyper-parameters.

 For evaluating the model, we use perplexity scores(obtained using `fairseq-eval-lm`) and BLEU scores(obtained using `fairseq-score`).
-Scripts for preprocessing, training and evaluation can be found under the folder `argave_scripts`.
+Scripts for preprocessing, training and evaluation can be found under the folder `agave_scripts`.

 ## Preliminary results